DisnakeDev/disnake/docs/api.rst

     :param guild: The guild that was joined.
     :type guild: :class:`Guild`

-.. function:: on_guild_available(guild)
-              on_guild_unavailable(guild)

-    Called when a guild becomes available or unavailable.
-The guild must have existed in the :attr:`Client.guilds` cache.

-    This requires :attr:`Intents.guilds` to be enabled.

-    :param guild: The :class:`Guild` that has changed availability.

 .. function:: on_guild_remove(guild)

     Called when a :class:`Guild` is removed from the :class:`Client`.